 In some cases the global search volume for a keyword is 2.5 times higher than the US only.

-We attribute the success of this article to 3 simple factors.
+We attribute the success in growing blog traffic to this article to 3 simple factors.

 This is something that is very often overlooked.
 The introduction is the gateway to the article.
 If your introduction is not punchy and compelling, there is a good chance the visitor won’t read on.